hungvo2003vn/ChatGPT-and-Telegram/README.md

 }
 ```
 ## How to create and connect to MongoDB
-You can read the destriction on mongodb's official website
+You can read the description on mongodb's official website
 ```
 https://www.mongodb.com/docs/atlas/create-connect-deployments/
 ```